Remove a node from a cluster or node pool

 kubectl delete node, the ECS console, the Auto Scaling console, or API operations to remove or release ECS instances. -

 Renew subscription ECS instances before they expire.
-When an instance is released or expires, the corresponding node stops running and is removed from the ACK console.
+An expired or released instance causes the node to stop and be removed from the ACK console.

 -